 COMMUNICATE BY WRITING ENGLISH

 Our team is diverse culturally and linguistically, distributed geographically.
 It is mandatory to communicate in English.
-Prefer written form (email, IM, etc.) whenever possible.
+Prefer written form (email, Instant Messaging, etc.) whenever possible.

 Mass publication is the default behavior that support our distributed organization.
 Code, diagrams, marketing documents, leads, everything goes either in a public git repository or on the backstage website.
 Let recipients organize their feed and choose information relevant to them.